How to Approach System Design Questions during Interview?

 Since system design questions are often open-ended and do not have a single correct answer, it is important to ask questions and clarify any ambiguities early in the interview process.
 Candidates who take time to understand the end goals of the system are more likely to be successful.

-To gather requirements and understand the scope of the problem, it can be helpful to ask questions such as:
+To gather requirements and understand the scope of the problem, one can ask such questions:

 • Who will be using the system?